Quiet-XOF/Small_Projects/README.md

 # Small_Projects
 Small projects written by me.
+## CPU Monitor
+A python program using QtPy to create a real time graph of your computer's CPU usage.
 ## File Type Organizer
 A python program that will read the type of your files, then organizes them into folders labeled after those types.
 ## QR Code Generator